 The chart provides information about benefits eligibility for VAWA self-petitioners, refugees, asylees, T and U visa applicants, children applying for SIJS and DACA, and undocumented victims.
 The chart covers eligibility for: TANF, Child Care, SNAP (food stamps), WIC, health care, educational grants, loans and in-state tuition, driver’s licenses, housing, tax credits, legal services, weatherization assistance, and FEMA assistance.

-[pdf] Access to State-Funded Public Benefits in Wisconsin for Survivors (Updated September 24, 2024) (+)
+[pdf] Access to State-Funded Public Benefits in Kansas for Survivors (Updated January 3, 2025) (+)

 This chart describes the federal and when offered state funded public benefits that immigrant crime victims are legally eligible to access.
 Which benefits a victim can access depends on: